 That students going to an incredible school like UC Berkeley can't come up with a more original way to make a point or have a more intellectually honest discussion about that point.

-This is at least the third of these affirmative action whine fests involving baked goods put on by some group on some campus somewhere that's made it into the news.
-Cookies were the thing last time, but at least the Berkeley group was on trend with cupcakes.
+This is at least the third of these affirmative-action whine fests involving baked goods put on by some group on some campus somewhere that has made it into the news.
+Cookies were the thing last time; at least the Berkeley group was on trend with cupcakes.